First cabinet of Donald Trump: Attorney General

 The nomination of an Attorney General-designate is reviewed during hearings held by the members of the Judiciary committee, then presented to the full Senate for a vote.

 Sally Yates (acting)

-Sally Yates served as acting attorney general from January 20, 2017, until her firing on January 30 of that same year.
+Sally Yates served as acting attorney general from January 20, 2017, until her firing ten days later, on January 30, 2017.

 Dana Boente (acting)

 On January 30, 2017, Trump appointed Dana Boente, the United States Attorney for the Eastern District of Virginia, to serve as acting Attorney General until Jeff Sessions' Senate confirmation.
 Boente had replaced Sally Yates who was fired by Trump for ordering the Justice Department to not defend Trump's Executive Order 13769 which restricted entry to the United States.
 Yates claimed that, "At present, I am not convinced that the defense of the executive order is consistent with these responsibilities [of the Department of Justice], nor am I convinced that the executive order is lawful".
 Boente served until the confirmation of Jeff Sessions on February 9, 2017.